 Your gut, given the chance, is going to manage the changes in atmosphere nicely.
 But overeating is hard to manage.
 Avoid overdoing all those amazing delicacies—I know sometimes it feels like you may never see this particular specialty again, but enjoy responsibly, and keep in mind your gut is only able to process the amount of food you can hold in your two palms at each meal.
 Avoid eating a lot before you expect to be sitting for long periods.

-I have noticed a direct correlation between constipated types and parasite difficulties.
-If you are not the type to poop easily, you may consider getting on Triphala before you travel, and staying on a routine of 2–3 tablets before bed while you are in India, up to a few months afterwards, or as long as your body benefits from it.
+I have noticed a direct correlation between constipated types and travel-related gastrointestinal difficulties.
+If you are not the type to poop easily, you may consider getting on Triphala before you travel, and staying on a routine of 2–3 tablets before bed while you are in India, continuing with that routine for a few months afterwards, or as long as your body benefits from it.
 I also recommend a short Ayurvedic cleanse before you hit the road.
 You can find information about this on my sites listed below, and may also wish to consult with an Ayurvedic practitioner about a cleansing program well before you go.

 I know it’s so exciting, but avoid over scheduling.
 You must make sure you are resting enough to give your immunity the time it needs to keep you well.
 With herbs like bhringaraj, valerian, chamomile, and ashwagandha, I Sleep Soundly is the perfect formula to ease the restlessness that can so often come with traveling.

-Lie on your back on the floor and take wind-relieving posture.
-Bring one knee up alongside the rib cage, keeping the other leg straight.
+Lie on your back on the floor and bring one knee up alongside the rib cage, keeping the other leg straight.
 Hold the knee with same-side hand, compressing the ascending (right side) and then descending (left side) colon.
 You can circle the knee gently.
 Repeat.
 Remember never to suppress the urge to pass wind or move the bowels.

 Go to places where lots of people are enjoying the food and has a good turnover.
 It’s not out of the question to ask to poke your head in the kitchen to be sure it’s looking well-kept back there.
 You will get lots of smiles!
 Avoid raw juices, even though they are always on the menu.
 They always have white sugar added.